marquesds/marquesds.github.io/_posts/2023-01-03-bitshift-operations.md

 - `0509 * 10 = 5090`;
 - `1000 / 10 = 0100`;

-As you can see, multiplying or dividing a Base 10 number by `10` is the same as shifting this number to the right (multiplication) or to the left (division).
+As you can see, multiplying or dividing a Base 10 number by `10` is the same as shifting this number to the right (division) or to the left (multiplication).
 You can do something similar with binary numbers.

 # Base 2
 While on Base 10 we can operate with `10` numbers, as you can conclude, the Base 2 let us operate only with `2` numbers: `0, 1`.
 When you think about electronic devices such as a computer this Base is very useful, because it can represent an electrical sign set as `ON` or `OFF` (turning a bit on or off - `0` or `1` - respectively).

-Performing mathematical operations over Base 2 numbers follows the same logic as with Base 10 numbers, but with Base 10 we have a more rich representation.
+Performing mathematical operations over Base 2 numbers follows the same logic as with Base 10 numbers, but with Base 10 we have a richier representation.
 For example, `0001 + 0001 = 0010` (which is `2` on Base 10), because since we only have two numbers, we need more space (more bits) to represent the whole result.

 Each bit can contain only `0` or `1`, so we can conclude that the maximum number that the first bit can hold is `2ˆ0` (which, of course, is `1`), the second bit can hold `2ˆ1 + 2^0 = 3`, the third bit can hold `2^2 + 2^1 + 2^0 = 7`, and so on.
 So, every time we add more bits we can hold more numbers.
 For example, the maximum number a binary with four bits can hold is `2^3 + 2^2 + 2^1 + 2^0 = 15`, so `1111 = 15`: